Queex/well-msc-selfstudy/programming_concepts/3_errors_and_more.md

 ## Errors

-There are many kinds of error that can cause your program to crash, and these are divided into two types.
+There are many kinds of error that can cause your program to crash.
+If you write any code, you can expect to encounter them often.
+Errors are divided into two main types.

 ### Syntax Errors